 You should now be able to connect to your Middle Tier service from any computer on your local network.

 The above connections settings will be used from other workstations, but not from the Middle Tier server.
 After the initial testing, the upper direct connection settings will be used anytime you are on the server.
-This is required in order to perform version Updates.
+This is required in order to perform version updates.

-Hosting Multiple Databases from One Web Server
+Middle Tier Security Certificates (Middle Tier across internet)Hosting Multiple Databases from One Web Server

 What is my URI?